dwmarshall/book/nostarch/chapter08.md

 In this case, `len` will be `4`, which means the vector storing the string `"Hola"` is 4 bytes long.
 Each of these letters takes one byte when encoded in UTF-8.
-The following line, however, may surprise you (note that this string begins with the capital Cyrillic letter *Ze*, not the Arabic number 3):
+The following line, however, may surprise you (note that this string begins with the capital Cyrillic letter *Ze*, not the Arabic numeral 3):

 ```
 let hello = String::from("Здравствуйте");